tongwu2020/phattacks/sign/Readme.md

 ```

 (a) {}.pt is the name of gaussian model you need to train by gaussian_train.py
-(b) is sigma of gaussian noise (I use same sigma with the sigma training the gaussian model)
+(b) 'sigma' is the sigma of gaussian noise (I use same sigma with the sigma training the gaussian model)

 ### 3.Testing a model against physically realizable attacks (stickers)